UCL-ARC/fortran-tooling/README.md

 Optionally, the script can also install the project dependacies.

 The script provides both *CMake* and *fpm* backends for building the project, which can be ran with `./build --build-cmake` or `./build --build-fpm` respectively.
-Note that building with CMake requires a local installation of pFUnit, and fpm
+Note that building with CMake requires a local installation of pFUnit.

 Alternatively, instructions for building the project without the script are provided below.
 Instructions for installing pFUnit using the script are also provided.